Initialize SDK and Start Recording

 You should see upload logs:

-4.3 Within 1–2 minutes the recording appears on your UXCam Dashboard. 🎉
+4.3 Within a few minutes, the session recording will appear on your UXCam Dashboard.

 ➡️ Next steps